icl-utk-edu/blaspp/INSTALL.md

 CMake Installation
 --------------------------------------------------------------------------------

+BLAS++ uses the TestSweeper library (https://bitbucket.org/icl/testsweeper) to run its tests.
+This can be omitted, but then the tester will not be built.
+First build TestSweeper:

+    cd /path/to/testsweeper
+    mkdir build && cd build
+    cmake [options] ..
+    make
+    make install   # optional

+Now build BLAS++ itself.
 The CMake script enforces an out-of-source build.
 Create a build directory under the BLAS++ root directory:

     cd /path/to/blaspp
     mkdir build && cd build

+Either TestSweeper can be installed, or the path to TestSweeper's build directory should be given to the BLAS++ CMake.

+    # If TestSweeper was installed, CMake should find it:
     cmake [options] ..

+    # Else if TestSweeper was NOT installed, add its directory:
+    cmake -Dtestsweeper_DIR=/path/to/testsweeper/build [options] ..

     make
     make install